stef-timmermans/RPi-FSE-Truck/README.md

 This can be enabled via `sudo systemctl enable camera-control`.
 Likewise, it can be disabled via `sudo systemctl disable camera-control`.
 After enabling, this service will run after the Pi has sucessfully booted.

-If wanting to run a single library in isolation, have a new service configuration file.
+If wanting to run a single library in isolation, define a different service file.
 The `single_library.sh` in the project root is an example that can be called.
 An example is as follows (replace all instances of placeholder `###` with the user name):

 ```
 [Unit]
-Description=Run gen2-age-gender Application
+Description=Run DepthAI Default Application
-After=multi-user.target
+After=network.target

 [Service]
-ExecStart=/home/###/Documents/Projects/RPi-FSE-Truck/single_library.sh > /home/###/gen2-age-gender.log 2>&1
+ExecStart=/home/###/Documents/Projects/RPi-FSE-Truck/single_library.sh > /home/###/depthai-test.log 2>&1
-WorkingDirectory=/home/###/Documents/Projects/RPi-FSE-Truck/depthai-experiments/gen2-age-gender
+WorkingDirectory=/home/###/Documents/Projects/RPi-FSE-Truck
 Restart=always
 User=###